-The following is an example of a Datatype table defining a custom data type called Person.
-The table represents a structure of the Person data object and combines Person's data elements, such as name, social security number, date of birth, gender, and address.
+Consider an example of a Datatype table defining a custom data type called Corporation.
+The following table represents a structure of the Corporation data object and combines Corporation data elements, such as ID, full name, industry, ownership, and number of employees.
 If necessary, default values can be defined in the Datatype table for the fields of complex type when combination of fields exists with default values.